A logarithmic music scale

 My 10-note scale was evenly divided, that is, there was an equal “space” between each of the 10 notes.
 So instead of using 2n/12 to determine the frequency of the next note in the scale, as is the case with an equal-tempered 12-tone scale, mine used 2n/10.
 [To see what I am talking about, go to What are the frequencies of music notes?.]

 My scale sounded pretty awful, but mathematically it was kinda neat.
-I could only “play” it on a computer, since no real instrument can be tuned to such a scale (with the exception of stringed instruments like a violin, but it would be very difficult to hit the correct notes).
+I could only "play" it on a computer, since no real instrument could play it (with the exception of stringed instruments like a violin, but it would be very difficult to hit the correct notes, or perhaps a re-tuned piano).

 Robert Schneider’s logarithmic scale also sounds pretty bad, but it is nonetheless interesting.
 His scale is only possible on a computer, as well: